pgbouncer/pgbouncer/doc/config.md

 ### auth_query

 Override of the global `auth_query` setting, if specified.
-The entire SQL statement needs to be enclosed in double quotes.
+The entire SQL statement needs to be enclosed in single quotes.

 ### pool_size